ziur/sdfc-idea/_jenkins/index.md

 * It generates code coverage percentage of your organization.
 * A pie chart with amount of test classes whose code coverage percentage is in the ranges that were defined above.
-* It change the build job status to fail according minimum code coverage percentage configured.
+* It changes the build job status to fail according minimum code coverage percentage configured.